petersenpeter/CellExplorer/docs/database/public-data.md

     ol { list-style-type: upper-alpha; }
 </style>
 # Public data
 We are sharing a large set of cells that is available to explore or use as reference data for classifying your own data.
-Any sessions located in the repository **NYUshare_Datasets** is publicly available and can be downloaded and loaded automatically in the CellExplorer, without providing any database credentials.
+Any sessions located in the repository **NYUshare_Datasets** is publicly available and can be downloaded and loaded automatically in CellExplorer, without providing any database credentials.
 Upon request the data will be downloaded from our [public web share](https://buzsakilab.nyumc.org/datasets/) and saved to the local CellExplorer directory `referenceData/` for future access.
 The various plotting options are shown below.
 * [Learn more about our public data](https://buzsakilab.com/wp/public-data/).
 * [Tutorial on reference data](/tutorials/reference-data-tutorial/).